sotopia-lab/sotopia-pi/data_generate/README.md

 `docker run -p 6379:6379 --name redis-stack-old redis/redis-stack:6.2.6-v10` instead of using latest.
 After running on local and save all data to redis db, we should get a dump.rdb in the folder that are in version 6.2.6.
 We could then upload this file to tiger server.

-# Redis on Server - USE this all in one tuturial as the latest instruction for hosting redis db
+# Redis on Server - USE this all in one tuturial as the latest instruction for hosting redis db (deprecated)

 We are using CMU Tiger to host our Redis Database.
 The current host port is 8008 and redis port is 6388.

 ### Connecting to Redis

 To connect to Redis DB for loading and saving, follow the steps:

 1. When activate conda environment, enter:

 `conda env config vars set REDIS_OM_URL="redis://:PASSWORD@tiger.lti.cs.cmu.edu:6388"`

 The password is only available to the development team, or upon request.

 2. After setting REDIS_OM_URL in conda, you should reactivate your conda.

 3. To load data from Redis, an example way is:

    `from sotopia.database.logs import EpisodeLog`

    `episode = EpisodeLog.get(pk = 'xxxxx')`

 4. To save data from Redis, an example way is

    `Migrator().run()`

    `episode = EpisodeLog(**jsonfile)`